I Will Always Love You (Whitney Houston recording): Legacy and cultural impact

-Impact on music and culture
+Impact on music and popular culture

 Houston's vocal performance on "I Will Always Love You" has been hailed as one of the most influential moments in pop music and culture.
 According to Nick Levine of the BBC, the song "wasn't just a hit, but an unstoppable cultural phenomenon."
 Along with Mariah Carey's "Hero" and Celine Dion's "My Heart Will Go On", the song "set a template – and a very high bar – for many female singers who sought to break through on the popular TV talent shows of the early 2000s," Levine continues.
 In the same article, vocal coaches Carrie and David Grant, who worked with contestants on the British talent shows Pop Idol and Fame Academy, said that the song, among some of the singer's other landmark recordings such as "Greatest Love of All" and "I Have Nothing", became a gold standard that was rarely attainable.

 Said Carrie Grant, "Just about every singer we taught or auditioned for about five years wanted to master I Will Always Love You or The Greatest Love of All or I Have Nothing...
 Most of [them] should have tried something a little easier – many a singer has been wiped out in an attempt to do Whitney!"

 Korean pop singer Dami Im, one of the singers heavily influenced by Houston, told the BBC, "Whitney knew how to use the full range in her voice to fully connect emotionally with the song and create such drama."
 Im went on to say in regard to Houston that she "raised the bar for all female vocalists with her use of range and dynamics."

+The song's impact was also felt in countries as far as Russia and China.
+In the latter country, Houston was praised posthumously by Chinese musicians and producers as being an "inspirational figure who opened the door to Western pop music" in the country, following the success of the ballad.
+Houston's success with "I Will Always Love You" in China came at a time when "the only way for many people to hear about Western pop acts was through limited edition tapes and music magazines," according to China Daily.
+Taiwanese singer Lin Yu-chun went viral after his cover of the song was posted on YouTube and attracted over ten million views.
+Lin, who was influenced by Houston, dreamed of performing a duet with the singer, which ended with Houston's untimely death, with Lin saying, "My dream can never be fulfilled now.
+My heart is broken."